rehanvdm/serverless-website-analytics-client/README.md

 ```html
 <img src="<YOUR BACKEND ORIGIN>/api-ingest/v1/event/track/beacon.gif?site=<SITE>&event=<EVENT>" height="1" width="1" alt="">
 ```
 The `site` and `event` fields are required.
-The `category` field an all the other fields are optional, except the `referrer` field, which is not supported.
+The `category` field and all the other fields are optional, except the `referrer` field, which is not supported.

 ### SDK Client Usage